Los Angeles Hack night:

 What to expect:

-Expect to find people sitting around tables talking about and working on their own projects.
+Expect to find people sitting around a table talking about and working on their own projects.
 We don't have presentations, introductions, or structure so bring your own project, introduce yourself, ask people "what are you working on", find a seat and get yourself set up, hack away on your project, and have fun.
-Recruiters, spectators, etc. are not allowed.

 Getting to the DreamHost office: